rvst312/rvst312/README.md

 ###

-<p align="left">I'm Aarón, a freelance software developer based in Barcelona.
-I specialize in creating innovative digital solutions, from mobile apps to complex web systems.
-With a customer-centric approach and adaptability to various technologies, I deliver high-quality results tailored to my clients needs.
-Let's work together to bring your ideas to life and achieve your tech goals!</p>
+<p align="left">Hey, I’m Aarón, a freelance developer from Barcelona.
+I help you with project management and build the digital solutions you need.
+From web systems to handling the tech side of things, I’m all about getting things done right.
+Let’s team up and make your ideas happen!</p>

 ###